November 28 2022

 What are the evaluation criteria?

-The jury will consider the program objectives and the following criteria:
+The jury will consider applications in light of program objectives and the following criteria:

-- the artistic and didactic quality of the proposed cultural mediation project, as well as the project’s timeline, objectives, originality and connection to the writer’s personal creation work
+- Artistic and educational merits of the proposed cultural mediation project, as well as its timeline, objectives, originality, and relationship to the writer’s body of work

 What is the response time?